Ape Index Calculator

 To calculate your ape index, you need your height and arm span.

 The height is obvious.
 If you’re not sure, you can always ask your doctor on your next visit.

-The arm span is a bit more difficult as it’s not something we commonly measure.
+The wingspan (or arm span) is a bit more difficult as it’s not something we commonly measure.
 Here are the steps to measure your wingspan: